arjunsavel/cortecs/paper/paper.md

 # Statement of need
 Recent advances in high-resolution spectroscopy of exoplanet atmospheres has required simulations of spectra over tens of thousands of wavelength points.
-To increase the speed of these computations, some models have parallelized the problem on GPUs (cite a bunch).
-However, GPUs in general do not have large amounts of memory; only the cutting-edge, expensive GPUs have memory in excess of 30 GB (cite).
-Memory management is therefore of concern when simulating high-resolution spectra.
+To increase the speed of these computations, some models have parallelized the problem on GPUs (e.g., @line:2021, @lee20223d).
+However, GPUs in general do not have large amounts of memory (e.g., @ito2017ooc_cudnn); only the cutting-edge, most expensive GPUs have memory in excess of 30 GB (such as the NVIDIA A100 or H100).
+Memory management is therefore a clear concern when simulating high-resolution spectra.

 While the wavelength dependence of opacity is sharp for many gases, the temperature and pressure dependencies are generally smooth and